catalyst-cloud/catalystcloud-docs/source/kubernetes/nginx-ingress.rst

   EOF

-Once the ingress is active and has been assigned anexternal IP address we can test the service
+Once the ingress is active and has been assigned an external IP address we can test the service

 .. code-block:: bash